-- 1. 5% (five percent) shall be separated to create the Legal Reserve until said reserve amounts to 20% (twenty percent) of the capital stock, as provided by Article 20 of the Ley General de Sociedades Mercantiles. - The amount determined by the General Shareholders' Meeting to create one or several contingency, reinvestment, redemption, or reserve funds shall be separated, including the amounts applied to create or increase the amount to acquire own shares referred to by Article 56 (fifty-six) of the Ley del Mercado de Valores. - 3.
+- 1. 5% (five percent) shall be separated to create the Legal Reserve until said reserve amounts to 20% (twenty percent) of the capital stock, as provided for in Article 20 of the Ley General de Sociedades Mercantiles. - The amount determined by the General Shareholders' Meeting to create one or several contingency, reinvestment, redemption, or reserve funds shall be separated, including the amounts applied to create or increase the amount to acquire own shares referred to in Article 56 (fifty-six) of the Ley del Mercado de Valores. - 3.
 The rest shall be applied as resolved by the Ordinary Shareholders' Meeting or distributed among the Shareholders in proportion to the number of their shares if fully paid, or otherwise, to the amount paid for such shares.

-The payment of dividends declared by the Company shall be made on the business dates and places that the Ordinary Shareholders' Meeting may determine, or the Board of Directors if such body was authorized to that effect by the Shareholders' Meeting, and shall be published in a notice in at least one wide-circulation newspaper in the registered office.
+The payment of dividends declared by the Company shall be made on the business dates and places as determined by the Ordinary Shareholders' Meeting, or the Board of Directors if such body was authorized to that effect by the Shareholders' Meeting, and shall be published in a notice in at least one newspaper of wide circulation in the registered office.